 The “Ark” is Bukhara’s fortress and the city’s oldest and most impressive structure.
 The fortress was occupied by the Royal Emirs of Bukhara for centuries and is essentially a city within a city.

 You can easily dedicate an entire afternoon to exploring the Ark.
 There are so many different structures and annexes contained within the fortress complex.

 Many of the former Royal and Presidential living quarters have been transformed into “living museums” that provide a glimpse into what life was like for Bukhara nobles and elite.
 Stop by the living quarters of the Kushbegi (Prime Minister), and the meeting rooms where foreign dignitaries were received.

-You can also visit what remains of the room where the various Emirs of Bukhara were coronated, as well as the treasury, mint, and the harem where the noble ladies resided.
+You can also visit what remains of the room where the various Emirs of Bukhara were coronated, as well as the treasury and the mint, and the harem where the noble ladies resided.

 Admire the Intricate Carvings of the Wooden Friday Mosque

 The Bolo Hauz Mosque is a Friday mosque that sits opposite the entrance to the Ark Fortress of Bukhara.
-The mosque was constructed in 1712 and was one of the most important mosques in the city, as it was the place of worship for the Emirs and nobles that resided in the nearby Ark.
+The mosque was constructed in 1712 and was one of the most important mosques in the city.
+This was the place of worship for the Emirs and nobles that resided in the nearby Ark.